 Although cyber insurance is an important financial safety net for title companies in the event of a cyberattack, it doesn't address the reputational damage that can occur or replace the need for secure business processes.

 Most notably, title companies and your clients are frequently targeted by other types of threats during the closing and mortgage payoff process.
 To mitigate the risks associated with fraudulent wire transfers, title companies are turning to products like CertifID's PayoffProtect, which provides a secure, independent, and reliable method to validate wire transfer instructions, reducing the risk of fraudulent transactions.
-CertifID products also include up to $1M in direct insurance for every validated transaction, providing an additional layer of protection.
+CertifID customers also receive up to $2 million in direct first-party insurance for every wire transfer verified by its software.

 By combining cyber insurance coverage with fraud protection products like PayoffProtect and implementing strong IT security practices, your title company can enhance its overall security posture and be protected against major cyber risks.